envoyproxy/gateway/site/content/en/contributions/design/wasm-extension.md

 If the image’s tag is latest, then they will be updated periodically.
 The cache clean and update periods will be configurable.

+**Authn & Authz:**
-**Authentication:** To avoid unauthorized access to the Wasm modules downloaded from private OCI registries, the communication between the Envoy and EG will be secured using mutual TLS.
+* To prevent unauthorized proxies from accessing the Wasm modules, the communication between the Envoy and EG will be secured using mutual TLS.
+* To prevent unauthorized users from accessing the Wasm modules, the user who authroize the EEP must have the appropriate permissions to access the OCI registry.
+For example, if users in different namespaces (ns1, ns2) access the same OCI image, each must create a unique secret with registry credentials (secret1 for user1 in ns1, secret2 for user2 in ns2).
+EG will validate the provided secret against the OCI registry before serving the Wasm module to the target HTTPRoute/Gateway.
+* To prevent unauthorized users from accessing the Wasm modules, the download URL will be appended with a generated secret suffix that can be validated by the EG.

 ## Alternative Considered